kenlog/Oxygen/README.md

 Installation
 ------------
-Open the terminal in the plugin folder.
+Open the terminal in the plugins folder.
 Note that you don't need to create a new directory for MustCss, as cloning the repository via git will create a directory for you.

 Now, clone the repository: ```git clone https://github.com/kenlog/MustCss.git```